-For instance I call Grove’s idea no-cost hypervigilance.
-Hypervigilance is the “the condition of maintaining an abnormal awareness of environmental stimuli” (Merriam Webster).
+For instance, I call Grove’s idea no-cost hypervigilance.
+Hypervigilance is “the condition of maintaining an abnormal awareness of environmental stimuli” (Merriam Webster).
 This captures his point that you must pay constant attention to your competitors.
-We are all a little self obsessed so being reminded to consider what others are up to can be useful.
+We are all a little self-obsessed so being reminded to consider what others are up to can be useful.

-That said Grove’s advice remains problematic.
+That said, Grove’s advice remains problematic.
 Why?
-The key is “no-cost”.
+The key is the “no-cost” bit.
 An Amazon reviewer captured the good and bad of Grove’s advice — “Always look over your shoulder”.
-Remember however that keeping your head turned backwards is great if you want to know what is coming up behind you but it is a terrible idea if you are supposed to be focusing on the road ahead.
+Remember however that keeping your head turned backwards is great if you want to know what is coming up behind you.
+Still, it is a terrible idea if you are supposed to be focusing on the road ahead.

 We shouldn’t just pretend being hypervigilant doesn’t have a cost.
-When hypervigilant you can’t concentrate properly on what you are doing as you are constantly looking at what everyone else is up to.
-Furthermore you never go home to your family as you are jittery and obsessed with your competitors.
-(Perhaps that is the right choice for you, who am I to judge, but it clearly isn’t cost free).
-Ignoring the cost of any action is bad advice.
+When hypervigilant you can’t concentrate properly on what you are doing.
+You are constantly looking at what everyone else is up to.
+Furthermore, you might never go home to your family as you are jittery and obsessed with your competitors.
+(Perhaps that is the right choice for you, who am I to judge, but it clearly isn’t cost-free).
+Ignoring the cost of any action is just plain bad advice.
 Business is all about balancing costs and benefits.
-You can’t do everything so you must prioritize and not just wish away the hard choices.
+You can’t do everything so you must prioritize.
+You should not just hope to wish away the hard choices.

 Sometimes worrying about your competitors makes sense, sometimes you should just chill out.
 Perhaps Grove should have called his book, “Sometimes hypervigilance is a good thing and sometimes it isn’t”.
 Maybe he initially proposed that but I understand why the publisher probably wasn’t as excited about that title.